Robert Forde

-Robert Forde (29 August 1875 – 13 March 1959) was an Antarctic explorer and member of the Terra Nova Expedition under Captain Robert Falcon Scott from 1910–1912.
+Robert Forde (29 August 1875 – 13 March 1959) was an Irish Antarctic explorer and member of the Terra Nova Expedition under Captain Robert Falcon Scott from 1910–1912.

 Early life

 Robert Forde was born in rural parish of Moviddy near Bandon 16 miles from Cork City, Ireland.
 His father's name was George and his mother's was Charity (née Payne).
 George and Charity Forde married in 1859 in Bandon.
 His mother was born in 1836.
 Forde was the youngest of three children.
 Sarah Forde was born in 1867 and his brother John Forde was born in 1874.
 In 1901 Charity, now a widow, and her children lived in Teadies, County Cork.
 By 1911 she had relocated with Sarah her eldest child to Brinny, County Cork.
 Forde was a Protestant and he lived near Kilmurry.
-He was related to the legendary car maker' Henry Forde', who lived near his family.
+He was related to the legendary car maker 'Henry Forde', who lived near his family.
 At the age of sixteen, he had joined the Royal Navy which was 1891, rising to the rank of Petty Officer 1st Class.
-This was from his hard work.
-On 16 April 1910 at 35 years old and as Petty Officer he volunteered to take part in Robert Falcon Scott's second expedition, The British Antarctic [Terra Nova] Expedition 1910–1913.
+On 16 April 1910 at 35 years old and as a Petty Officer, he volunteered to take part in Robert Falcon Scott's second expedition, the British Antarctic Expedition (Terra Nova Expedition) 1910–1913.
 Forde was one of a number of Irishmen who took part, including Tom Crean and another Corkman, Patrick Keohane.
 Forde was part of a group which headed out from Cape Evans in January 1911 to explore the polar capes.